f5devcentral/f5-agility-labs-xc/docs/class1/lab4.rst

    [Go Back]

 We can use the reported support ID to disable specific signatures.
-Copy the value into your clipboard (i.e. highlight support ID in Chrome and select "Copy" / Ctrl-C)

 Exercise 1: Generate Cross Site Scripting (XSS)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^